 - Soil Science

-MORE ABOUT THE CITRUS ACADEMY BURSARY PROGRAMME – COVERAGE VALUE, SERVICE CONTRACT & OTHER
+MORE ABOUT THE CITRUS ACADEMY BURSARY PROGRAMME – EXPENSES COVERED & OBLIGATIONS

-The bursary will provide cover for the following expenses: tuition fees, prescribed books, stationery, accommodation, meals and research costs (for postgraduate students), as well as other study-related expenses.
-Students will also be assisted with finding suitable vacation work in relation to their studies.
+The bursary will provide cover for the following expenses: tuition fees, prescribed books, stationery, accommodation, meals, and research costs (for postgraduate students), as well as other study-related expenses.

 ELIGIBILITY REQUIREMENTS FOR THE CITRUS ACADEMY BURSARY